-ENG 110 Introduction to Western Literature
+ENG 105 Introduction to World Literature

 ENG 290, 291 Survey of British Literature I & II

 ENG 330, 331 American Literature I & II

 ENG 363 Advanced Composition

-Electives in English [†]
+Electives in English†

 Total

+This course may also be used to satisfy Core requirements.

-† At least 9 credits must be above the 200 level.
+[†] At least 9 credits must be above the 200 level.
 Three credits must be at the 400 level.
 Six credits may be taken in foreign language above the 100-level.